 Identify Payments Included In Deposits

-- From Deposits: Use the date-selector tool at the top-left of the page to refine the date range of your deposit search.
+- Use the date-selector tool at the top-left of the page to refine the date range of your deposit search.
 Note: Click the middle of the date-selector tool to see a full calendar view.

 - Click on any deposit in the list to view details, including the last three digits of the bank account where the deposit was sent, and the individual card payments included in the deposit.